smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 directory as installed, but if Java is upgraded by hand or re-installed these environment settings may need to be changed.

-Use the configure Tomcat application (tomcatw) to use the default Java installed on the machine.
+Use the configure Tomcat application (tomcat8w) to use the default Java installed on the machine.
 This prevents upgrades from breaking *tomcat*!
 ![alt text](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifWebApplication/tomcat8_configuration_3.PNG?raw=true "Setting Java version autodetect")
 This makes tomcat Java uopgrade proof; but this may have unintended effects if: